When you retire, you and your dependents may be eligible to enroll in the university retiree health plan.

 You are eligible for the Tufts University Retiree Health plan if you:

-- Have been enrolled in a Tufts University-sponsored health plan for the 12 months before your retirement
+- you are enrolled in a university health plan for the 12 months prior to retirement.

 If You Retire Before Age 65

 If you are under age 65 and eligible for Retiree Health Coverage, you may enroll yourself and your eligible family members in the same Tufts University Health Plan in which you are currently enrolled.
 Effective January 1, 2018 under age 65 retirees will have a one-time option to opt out of enrolling in the retiree health plan and opt back in within 31 days of their 65th birthday by contacting a representative at OneExchange at 1-844-353-0772.
 OneExchange is a private Medicare exchange that Tufts University partners with to provide over-age-65 retiree health coverage.

 Through December 31, 2017, Tufts University offers over-age-65 retirees a choice of group-sponsored health plans.

 Effective January 1, 2018, if you retire at age 65 or older, enrollment in an over-age-65 health plan will be administered through OneExchange, a private Medicare exchange.
 Enrollment in Medicare Part A and Medicare Part B is required prior to selecting a health plan through OneExchange.

 If you do not plan to retire and remain actively working, you do not need to enroll in Medicare when you turn age 65.
 You may, however, wish to enroll in Medicare Part A, which is usually provided at no cost to you.
 Social Security provides a Retirement Benefits booklet that can help you enroll in Medicare Part A online.